Oluwasetemi/css-note/slides.md

 }
 ```

-- The <kbd>axis</kbd> drives the progress of the timeline and the value it accepts are block(default), inline, y, or x.
+- The `axis` drives the progress of the timeline and the value it accepts are block(default), inline, y, or x.
-- The <kbd>scroller</kbd> container element whose scroll position drives the progess of the timeline and the value is either nearest(default), root or self.
+- The `scroller` container element whose scroll position drives the progess of the timeline and the value is either nearest(default), root or self.

 ---